Advanced Search

 • Available Online: 2026-02-01

-• Objective With the rapid development of intelligent manufacturing and industrial automation, robots have been increasingly applied to high-precision assembly tasks, especially in screw assembly.
-However, existing assembly systems still face multiple challenges.
-First, the pose of assembly objects is often uncertain, making initial localization difficult.
-Second, small features such as threaded holes are blurred and hard to identify accurately.
-Third, traditional vision-based open-loop control may lead to assembly deviation or jamming.
-To address these issues, this study proposes a vision–force cooperative method for robotic screw assembly.
-The method builds a closed-loop assembly system that covers both coarse positioning and fine alignment.
+• Objective With the rapid development of intelligent manufacturing and industrial automation, robots are increasingly applied to high-precision assembly tasks, especially screw assembly.
+However, current systems still face several challenges.
+The pose of assembly objects is often uncertain, which makes initial localization difficult.
+Small features such as threaded holes are blurred and difficult to identify accurately.
+Conventional vision-based open-loop control may also cause assembly deviation or jamming.
+This study proposes a vision–force cooperative method for robotic screw assembly.
+The method establishes a closed-loop assembly system that covers coarse positioning and fine alignment.
 A semantic-enhanced 6D pose estimation algorithm and a lightweight hole detection model are used to improve perception accuracy.
-Force feedback control is then applied to adjust the end-effector posture dynamically.
-The proposed approach improves the accuracy and stability of screw assembly.
-Methods The proposed screw assembly method is built on a vision–force cooperative strategy, forming a closed-loop process.
-In the visual perception stage, a semantic-enhanced 6D pose estimation algorithm is applied to handle disturbances and pose uncertainty in complex industrial environments.
-During initial pose estimation, Grounding DINO and SAM2 jointly generate pixel-level masks to provide semantic priors for the FoundationPose module.
-In the continuous tracking stage, semantic constraints from Grounding DINO are used for translational correction.
-For detecting small threaded holes, an improved lightweight hole detection algorithm based on NanoDet is designed.
-It uses MobileNetV3 as the backbone and adds a CircleRefine module in the detection head to regress the hole center precisely.
+Force-feedback control then adjusts the end-effector posture dynamically.
+This approach improves the accuracy and stability of screw assembly.
+Methods The proposed screw-assembly method is based on a vision–force cooperative strategy that forms a closed-loop process.
+In the visual perception stage, a semantic-enhanced 6D pose estimation algorithm addresses disturbances and pose uncertainty in complex industrial environments.
+During initial pose estimation, Grounding DINO and SAM2 generate pixel-level masks that provide semantic priors for the FoundationPose module.
+In the continuous tracking stage, semantic cues from Grounding DINO support translational correction.
+To detect small threaded holes, an improved lightweight hole detection algorithm based on NanoDet is designed.
+It uses MobileNetV3 as the backbone and adds a CircleRefine module in the detection head to estimate hole centers precisely.
 In the assembly positioning stage, a hierarchical vision-guided strategy is used.
-The global camera conducts coarse positioning to provide overall guidance.
-The hand-eye camera then performs local correction based on hole detection results.
-In the closed-loop assembly stage, force feedback is applied for posture adjustment, achieving precise alignment between the screw and the threaded hole.
-Results and Discussions The proposed method is experimentally validated in robotic screw assembly scenarios.
-The improved 6D pose estimation algorithm reduces the average position error by 18% and the orientation error by 11.7% compared with the baseline (Tbl.1).
-The tracking success rate in dynamic sequences increases from 72% to 85% (Tbl.2).
-For threaded hole detection, the lightweight algorithm based on the improved NanoDet is evaluated using a dataset collected from assembly scenarios.
-The algorithm achieves 98.3% precision, 99.2% recall and 98.7% mAP on the test set (Tbl.3).
-The model size is only 11.7 MB and the computation cost is 2.9 GFLOPS.
-This remains lower than most benchmark models while maintaining high accuracy.
-A circular branch is introduced to fit hole edges (Fig.8), providing accurate center for visual guidance.
-Under various inclination angles (Fig.10), the assembly success rate stays above 91.6% (Tbl.4).
-For screws of different sizes (M4, M6 and M8), the success rate remains higher than 90% (Tbl.5).
-Under small external disturbances (Fig.12), the success rates reach 93.3%, 90% and 83.3% for translational, rotational and mixed disturbances, respectively (Tbl.6).
-Force-feedback comparison experiments show that the assembly success rate is 66.7% under visual guidance alone.
-When force feedback is added, the success rate increases to 96.7% (Tbl.7).
-The system demonstrated stable performance throughout a screw assembly cycle, achieving an average total cycle time of 9.53 seconds (Tbl.8), thereby meeting industrial assembly requirements.
-Conclusions This study proposes a vision and force control cooperative method to address several challenges in robotic screw assembly.
-The approach improves target localization accuracy through a semantics-enhanced 6D pose estimation algorithm and a lightweight threaded-hole detection network.
-By integrating a hierarchical vision-guided strategy with force-feedback control, precise alignment between the screw and the threaded hole is achieved.
-Experimental results demonstrate that the proposed method ensures reliable assembly under various conditions, providing a feasible solution for intelligent robotic assembly.
-Future work will focus on adaptive force control, multimodal perception fusion and intelligent task planning to further enhance the system’s generalization and self-optimization capabilities in complex industrial environments.
+The global camera performs coarse positioning for overall guidance, while the hand–eye camera conducts local correction using hole detection results.
+In the closed-loop assembly stage, force-feedback control adjusts the posture to achieve accurate alignment between the screw and the threaded hole.
+Results and Discussions The method is validated experimentally in robotic screw assembly scenarios.
+The improved 6D pose estimation algorithm reduces the average position error by 18% and the orientation error by 11.7% compared with the baseline (Table 1).
+The tracking success rate in dynamic sequences increases from 72% to 85% (Table 2).
+For threaded hole detection, the lightweight NanoDet-based algorithm is evaluated on a dataset collected from assembly environments.
+It achieves 98.3% precision, 99.2% recall, and 98.7% mAP (Table 3).
+The model size is 11.7 MB and the computational cost is 2.9 GFLOPs, which are both lower than most benchmark models while maintaining high accuracy.
+A circular branch is introduced to fit hole edges (Fig. 8), providing accurate center predictions for visual guidance.
+Under different inclination angles (Fig. 10), the assembly success rate remains above 91.6% (Table 4).
+For screws of different sizes (M4, M6, and M8), the success rate remains above 90% (Table 5).
+Under small external disturbances (Fig. 12), the success rates reach 93.3%, 90%, and 83.3% for translational, rotational, and mixed disturbances, respectively (Table 6).
+Force-feedback comparison experiments show that the success rate is 66.7% under visual guidance alone.
+With force-feedback control, the rate increases to 96.7% (Table 7).
+The system maintains stable performance throughout complete screw-assembly cycles and achieves an average cycle time of 9.53 s (Table 8), meeting industrial assembly requirements.
+Conclusions This study presents a vision–force cooperative method that addresses key challenges in robotic screw assembly.
+The approach enhances target localization accuracy through a semantic-enhanced 6D pose estimation algorithm and a lightweight threaded hole detection network.
+The integration of hierarchical vision guidance and force-feedback control enables precise alignment between screws and threaded holes.
+Experimental results show that the method ensures reliable assembly under varied conditions, providing a practical solution for intelligent robotic assembly.
+Future work will focus on adaptive force control, multimodal perception fusion, and intelligent task planning to further improve generalization and self-optimization in complex industrial environments.

 • loading